India’s football history is long and detailed because it was at one time the national sport.

 He received his international break for the Indian football team against UAE during the year 2014.

-He was appointed the Captain of The Indian National Team in the year 2017.
+All India Football Federation appointed him the Captain of The Indian National Team in the year 2017.

 Though he left Kerala, he gained a large amount of fanbase, particularly among South Indian people.

-Currently, he holds the record for the most number of appearances for Kerala Blasters as well as high Indian football ranking.
+Currently, he holds the record for the most number of appearances for Kerala Blasters and a high Indian football ranking.

 He continued the captaincy for the Blasters 2018-19 season after getting ruled out for the entire season due to an ACL injury.